-Potential (2017) FEMA Flood Zone Map, forecasting the potential radius of homes that may be added to the high-risk flood zones as a result of the recent Coastal Study.
-This map could be adopted as early as Summer 2017.
+, forecasting the potential radius of homes that may be added to the high-risk flood zones as a result of the recent Coastal Study.
+This map became effective as of April of 2019.
 The green area is the current high-risk zone, and the red area is FEMA's current proposed expansion of the high-risk zones.

 Due to the size of the file, it may take a few minutes to load.
 Please be patient.
 You can also Right-Click and choose Save As and save file to your desktop.